marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 *To build and run:*

-Before running anything here, you need MarkLogic 8.0-1.1, installed and running.
+Before running anything here, you need MarkLogic 8.0-1.1 or later, installed and running.
 Start this quickstart with it installed and running.
 By default this process will will secure MarkLogic with username admin, password admin.
 If you have already secured MarkLogic, you need to update gradle.properties with the